 Real Statistics Functions: The Real Statistics Resource Pack provides the following supplemental functions, where R1 is a k × k range in Excel.

-eVALUES(R1, iter, order): Produces a 2 × k array whose first row contains the eigenvalues of matrix A in range R1.
+eVALUES(R1, iter, order): produces a 2 × k array whose first row contains the eigenvalues of matrix A in range R1.
 Below each eigenvalue λ is the value det(A─λI).

-eVECTORS(R1, iter, order, prec): Produces a row with the eigenvalues as for eVALUES(R1).
+eVECTORS(R1, iter, order, prec): produces a row with the eigenvalues as for eVALUES(R1).
 Below each eigenvalue is a unit eigenvector corresponding to this eigenvalue.
 Thus the output of eVECTORS(R1) must be an (k+1) × k array.

 Since the calculation of these functions uses iterative techniques, you can optionally specify the number of iteration used via the iter parameter.
 If the iter parameter is not used then it defaults to 100 iterations.
+For some matrices the value of iter must be increased to obtain sufficiently accurate eigenvalues or eigenvectors.

 If order is True or omitted then the eigenvalues are listed in order from highest in absolute value to smallest.
 If order is False then they are listed in order from highest to lowest.